International Desk

 International Desk (also referred to as the I-Desk) was a news program on CNN International.
 It delivered a round-up of the day's events.
-The show was a late night programme for Asia, an afternoon broadcast in Europe and a mid-morning news programme for the Americas.
+The show was a late night program for Asia, an afternoon broadcast in Europe and a mid-morning news program for the Americas.
 I-Desk aired live weekdays during the 10 am hour (ET) from CNN Center in Atlanta.

 The show was launched in 2009 as part of a slate of new programming for primetime in Europe.
-Gorani was initially the sole anchor when I-Desk premiered on 9 February 2009, with the program airing once a day.
-Isha Sesay joined on 20 April 2009 to host the 10:00am ET edition, with Gorani hosting a second block two hours later.
+Gorani was initially the sole anchor when I-Desk premiered on February 9, 2009, with the program airing once a day.
+Isha Sesay joined on April 20, 2009, to host the 10:00am ET edition, with Gorani hosting a second block two hours later.
 Sesay swapped roles with Holmes in September 2011, taking over as presenter of BackStory, while Holmes took over at I-Desk.

 Starting in 2014 Robyn Curnow was the regular anchor of the show.
 It aired once a day again at 10:00 am.
 In 2019, due to the expansion of Connect the World with Becky Anderson, the International Desk was cancelled with Curnow taking the weekend Asia-Pacific morning news slot from 6:00 – 8:00 pm ET on Fridays, 2:00 p.m. and 4:00 p.m.
 ET slot on Saturdays, and 5:00 – 8:00 p.m.
 ET slot on Sundays.